Reasoning Shift: How Context Silently Shortens LLM Reasoning: Discussion

 \section{Discussion}

+\textbf{Limitations} We wish to highlight several important limitations of the current version of this paper.
+First, our context conditions are relatively simple and synthetic: demonstrating and analyzing the described reasoning shift "in the wild" (using more realistic scenarios, including agentic ones) is of great interest for future work.
+Second, while we provide extensive empirical evidence that context conditions systematically shorten reasoning traces and suppress self-verification behaviors, our work does not offer a mechanistic account of how this effect arises within the model's internal representations.
+Lastly, we do not currently cover or develop any context management methods, including those based on recursive self-calls \citep{yang2025pencil, jin2025learningpromisescalinglanguage, ning2024skeletonofthought, zheng2025parallelr1, zhang2025recursive}.

-In this working paper, we find that different context conditions may affect the way reasoning LLMs tackle the same problems.
+In this paper, we find that different context conditions may affect the way reasoning LLMs tackle the same problems.
 In particular, we demonstrate that the distribution of high-level behavioral patterns, such as uncertainty management and self-verification, is fragile and can be suppressed by non-relevant context in the prompt.
 While for easier problems this may reduce overthinking, such behavioral shifts degrade performance on more challenging tasks.

-\textbf{Limitations and future work} We wish to highlight several important limitations of the current version of this paper.
-First, our context conditions are relatively simple and synthetic: demonstrating and analyzing the described reasoning shift "in the wild" (using more realistic scenarios, including agentic ones) is of great interest for future work.
-Second, our analysis in Section \ref{sect:analysis} focuses only on a single model, the shorter reasoning of other models can be related to other reasons.
-Also, current version covers only math problems, omitting other reasoning-intensive domains, such as coding or natural sciences.
-Lastly, we do not currently cover or develop any methods to mitigate the reasoning shift, such as prompt tuning, more stable training techniques or context management methods, including those based on recursive self-calls \citep{yang2025pencil, jin2025learningpromisescalinglanguage, ning2024skeletonofthought, zheng2025parallelr1, zhang2025recursive}.
+Our results suggest that robustness to irrelevant context is difficult to achieve through prompting alone.
+In contrast, training on targeted examples enables models to better maintain their reasoning behavior in the presence of distracting information.